CumulusNetworks/docs/content/version/cumulus-linux-37/Network-Virtualization/Static-VXLAN-Configurations/Static-VXLAN-Tunnels.md

 cumulus@switch:~$ echo TRUE > /cumulus/switchd/config/hal/bcm/ll_mcast_punt_disable
 ```

 The configuration above takes effect immediately, but does not persist if you reboot the switch.
+A persistent configuration will be available in a future release.

 ## Caveats and Errata